AlexeyBoiko/LinqExpr/README.md

 	public decimal Sum { get; set; }
 }
 ```
-Let's make a reusable query to find deductions greater than a certain limit:
+Let's make a reusable query to find Payouts and Premiums greater than a certain limit:
 ```cs
 using LinqExpr;